janclemenslab/syllabler/README.md

 ## Usage

 - Select: Click a colored syllable block to toggle selection.
-- Assign labels: Use "Assign Auto-Name" or "Assign Custom Name…".
+- Assign labels: Use "Assign Auto-Name" or "Assign Custom Name…" or click on syllable name in the syllable list on the right.
 - Propose labels: Click "Propose Labels" to run an automatic labeling algorithm over all files in the songs folder and populate names.

 - Edit mode [E]: